alexocode/talks/social/you-know-nothing/you-know-nothing.md

 [.link: #fff186]
 [.list: bullet-character(» )]

-> When we define our worth by our tech skills, every critique directly undermines our self-confidence -- My realization
+> When we define our worth by our tech skills, every critique strongly undermines our self-confidence -- My realization

 ^